Navi-nk/grab-coding-exercise/README.md

 As seen in the above pic, Job Group Controller has the APIs to store and manage Groups and Jobs.
 Job Group Instance Controller has the APIs to trigger execution and to monitor.

 ##### Model Description

-The Group and Job info input to the system is modelled as shown below
+The input and output of the Service is modelled in JSON.
+The Group and Job info input model is as shown below

 ```sh
 {